nourhkhattab/Synch-Local/README.md

 ------

 ###Syncs:
-- Play count between Google Music, Banshee and an iTunes library located on a linux machine (Specifically Arch)
+- Play count between Google Music, Banshee and an iTunes library
-- Playlists between Google Music and Banshee (iTunes will come when ported to OS X due to a dependancy on Applescript)
+- Playlists between Google Music, Banshee and iTunes

-###Other:
-- Play count on iTunes does not update, but does contribute to the total playcount (will add when I work on the mac version)

 TO DO:
 ------